syncfusion-content/wpf-docs/wpf/Navigation-pane/Adding-Groupview-in-ListView-Mode.md

 ---
 layout: post
-title: Adding Groupview in ListView Mode in WPF Navigation Pane control | Syncfusion
+title: Adding Groupview in ListView Mode in WPF Navigation Pane | Syncfusion
 description: Learn here all about Adding Groupview in ListView Mode support in Syncfusion WPF Navigation Pane (GroupBar) control and more.
 platform: wpf
-control: GroupBar
+control: Navigation Pane
 documentation: ug
 ---